InfuseAI/primehub-site/docs/quickstart/nb-data-store.md

 - Data cannot downloaded and uploaded through API/CLI/SDK

-- If the volume is to be used by only one group, it is recommended to use a Shared Volume instead
+- If the volume is to be used by only one group then, due to its ease of use, a Shared Volume is preferred

 A Dataset Volume is configured by the system administrator.
 For more information, Please see [Dataset Management](../guide_manual/admin-dataset).
 In some types of the dataset, we can also configure a [upload server](../guide_manual/admin-uploader) to upload data to the dataset volume.